usedToBeTomas/pile-of-feather/README.md

 <h1>POF - pile of feather</h1>
 <img src="https://github.com/usedToBeTomas/pile-of-feather/blob/main/images/pof.png" width="400" height="400" />

 This library is not an alternative to big ml library like pytorch or tensorflow, it lacks features and optimization, such as gpu support.
 The goal is to create a lightweight library of about 100 lines of code that is easy to use and quick to implement for creating small projects or experiments.
+The library is split into 2 files, pof.py (for creating and using nn), pod.py (for loading and converting data).

 <h3>